 Breaking Belief: Recognizing Deep Rooted Belief Patterns

-So the thing I must point out is– you create your experiences based on your beliefs, but you believe (haha how’s that for irony) that it’s the other way around.
+So the thing I must point out is–once you reach a certain point, you begin to create your experiences based on your preconceived beliefs, but you believe that it’s the other way around.

-Many times we think that beliefs are limited to things that we’ve spent a lot of time thinking about and arrived to conclusions based on rational process – the existence of God, for example, our political affiliations, our religious affiliation.
-But these are only surface level beliefs.
-The top layer.
-These beliefs go much deeper than that.
+Many times we think that beliefs are limited to things that we’ve spent a lot of time thinking about and arrived to conclusions based on rational process but they’re actually psychologically rooted in beliefs we hold about ourselves that we inferred from childhood experiences.

 In many cases, people are unwilling to recognize this trauma because it’s too painful for them to relive.
 So they bury it and they ignore it until they forget that it’s there, and yet it still seeps out into the rest of their psyche, exerting an unchecked influence in all that this person experiences for the rest of their lives.